NPDESTracker

 The product started with a stormwater coordinator's problem.

-NPDESTracker began as a working answer to a real frustration: small Phase II MS4 programs spend most of their year doing the work, and most of March reconstructing the year from spreadsheets, photo folders, email threads, and binders.
+NPDESTracker began as a working answer to a real frustration.
+MS4 programs spend most of the year doing the work and most of March reconstructing it from spreadsheets, photo folders, email threads, and binders.
 The annual report is built from memory and copy-paste, and the records that should support it live in five places.
 None of that is the program's fault.
-It is what happens when generic tools are asked to do permit-aligned work.
+It is what happens when general-purpose tools are asked to do permit-aligned work.

-The first version of the workflow was designed by someone working through that exact problem.
-Inspections needed to be capturable on a phone, with photos and GPS, and survive a long day of no signal.
-IDDE complaints needed to live on a single thread from intake to closure.
-Annual report counts needed to come from the records, not from a fresh blank cell each March.
+Specific design choices followed.
+Inspections capture quickly on a phone, with photos and GPS pinned to the record.
+IDDE complaints live on a single thread from intake to closure.
+Annual report counts come from the records logged through the year, not from a fresh blank cell each March.
 The outline of what NPDESTracker is today came out of writing those workflows down and refusing to let them drift.

-The product is small and serious on purpose.
-It is built around what Phase II MS4 coordinators actually do.
-The pages on this site describe what is in the product today, not what is on a roadmap.
-If a feature is not described, it is not in the product yet.
+The product is focused and serious on purpose.
+It is built around what MS4 coordinators actually do.
+The pages on this site describe currently supported workflows.
+For deeper module walkthroughs or configuration questions, email admin@npdestracker.com.

 How we build